The Banner of Krivoi Rog

 The Banner of Krivoi Rog (Die Fahne von Kriwoj Rog) is an East German film, directed by Kurt Maetzig.
 It was released in 1967.

 Plot

-Communist miner Otto Brosowski writes to the Krivoi Rog's miners telling them of the harsh conditions in which he and his friends work, as the capitalist owners of the copper mine demand harder work.
-He receives a Red Banner from them.
-As the Nazis seize power, Otto and his family hide the flag from the authorities, taking great personal risks.
-In 1945, as the Second World War nears its end, the town is occupied by the Americans, who also wish to steal the Banner.
-At July 1945, as the Americans retreat and allow the Red Army to take over the area, the Brosowski family takes the flag and heads to meet the Soviets.
+Communist miner Otto Brosowski writes to the miners of Krivoi Rog, informing them about the harsh working conditions he and his friends endure due to the capitalist owners of the copper mine, who demand increasingly harder work.
+In response, he receives a Red Banner from them.
+As the Nazis seize power, Otto and his family take great personal risks to hide the flag from the authorities.
+In 1945, as World War II nears its end, the town is occupied by the Americans, who also attempt to steal the Banner.
+In July 1945, as the Americans retreat and the Red Army takes over the area, the Brosowski family takes the flag and heads to meet the Soviets.